-You may think that because you are a foreigner and leaving the country, you will get away with not paying for a ticket.
-However, the rental car company has a copy of your credit card and are authorized to charge it in circumstances like this.
+You may think that you will get away with not paying for a ticket because you are a foreigner and leaving the country.
+However, the rental car company has a copy of your credit card and is authorized to charge it in the circumstances like this.

 Drinking and driving in Iceland

 The Icelandic people take this very seriously, and most do not drive if they plan on drinking.
-If you want to go out for a night at a bar, make sure you have a responsible way back to your accommodation.
+If you want to go out for a night at a bar, ensure you have a responsible way back to your accommodation.

 Seatbelts and safety in Iceland

-Depends on the season!
-In the summer your rental car will likely be higher than between October – February.
+It depends on the season!
+Your rental car will likely be higher in the summer than in October and February.
 I know that Happy Campers offers low season rates and high season rates.
-So if you’re goal is to save money book a car rental in the off season.
+So if you’re goal is to save money, book a car rental in the off-season.
 Here are some tips for getting a good deal on a rental car in Iceland:

 - The sooner you book, the better

-- Do searches on RentalCars, AutoEurope, Skyscanner Car Rentals, Kayak, and Momondo and see what the best deals are.
+- Do searches on RentalCars, AutoEurope, Skyscanner Car Rentals, Kayak, and Momondo and see the best deals.

 - Do your research and go with the companies that have good reviews.
 They are often the ones who won’t rip you off for extra charges.